 - class action lawsuits are more efficient than filing numerous individual lawsuits

-- one judgement and one settlement will be offered across the board
+- one judgment and one settlement will be offered across the board

 - little action required from plaintiffs, excepting the lead representative